-On the date of the Assessment, the Registrar or Member will consider the documentation provided by the Applicant and make a final judgement or order.
+On the date of the assessment, the Registrar or Member will consider the documentation provided by the Applicant and make a final judgment or order.
 Information about enforcement of orders may be obtained from the Magistrates Court.

 If the documents at the time of the assessment are incomplete or inadequate ACAT will adjourn the matter to another date.

-You should note that it is not a given that a default judgement will be set aside.
-It is a matter for decision by ACAT based on the reasons why the judgement was entered in the first places, and upon what circumstances.
+You should note that it is not a given that a default judgment will be set aside.
+It is a matter for decision by ACAT based on the reasons why the judgment was entered in the first place, and upon what circumstances.